 Bill H.3932 legalized recreational marijuana for adults 21 year of age and older and created the Cannabis Control Commission which promulgated regulations in 2018.
-Visit the Commission’s website for answers to frequently asked questions regarding laws governing adult use marijuana in Massachusetts.
+Visit the Commission’s website for answers to frequently asked questions about laws governing adult-use marijuana in Massachusetts.

-Important things to know about recreational marijuana (This is for informational purposes only.
+Important things to know about adult-use marijuana (This is for informational purposes only.
 It is not legal advice):

 - Only adults 21 and older can purchase and possess recreational marijuana.